tonythomas01/wikipedia-section-summaries/README.md

 ```

 5. Click "Save page" to save your changes.
+6. Create an OpenAI Key using: [OpenAI API key](https://platform.openai.com/account/api-keys)
-6. Refresh your Wikipedia/Wikimedia page, and the Mediawiki Summarizer tool should now be available on supported pages.
+7. Refresh your Wikipedia/Wikimedia page, and the Mediawiki Summarizer tool should now be available on supported pages.

 ## Usage